SamarthArun12/1.2.4/README.md

 ## Add Barriers
 - **Question**: How would you add the barriers?
-    -**Answer**: We make it so that every step in our code makes the barrier pop up randomly in the maze
+    - **Answer**: We make it so that every step in our code makes the barrier pop up randomly in the maze